96ready/ready96/README.md

 **License and Copying:**
 The **code is open source** and licensed under the MIT license.
-The **photos are copyright** and belong to their respective photographer.
-The photos are used with permission on the Ready96 only and may only be used on other instances with permission from the photographer.
+The **photos are copyright** and belong to their respective photographers.
+The photos are used with permission on the Ready96 site only.
+They may only be used in other instances with explicit permission from the photographer.

 **Differences (Drift from City72):**

-• This codebase is set up so that all the text strings come from a locale file.
+• This codebase is set up so that all the text strings come from the "en.yml" locale file.

 • This site is less reliant on a content management system (CMS).
 Instead, customize the site by editing image files and the locale file.
-This difference affords translation and customization with a pretty basic knowledge of HTML and CSS.
+This difference affords the possibility of translation.
+It also means that you can completely customize what the site says.

 • The Cloudinary add-on is not used.
 However, the add-on is still referenced in the code, in case you wish to enable the functionality.
-In other words, you do not need to pay for the premium add-on if you leave things as they are currently configured.
+In other words, you do not need to pay for the premium Heroku Add-on if you leave things as currently configured.

-• City72 currently assumes that the site you are creating is for a city.
-Since all of the text here is editable, this codebase could more readily be adapted for a county, organization, or other community.
+• Since all of the text here is editable, this codebase could more readily be adapted for a county, organization, or other community.
+(City72 assumes you are creating a site for a city and uses the word city in non-editable text throughout)

 • This codebase requires a little more technical know-how but offers much more flexibility in terms customization and localization.
-It also uses a more recent version of Rails.

 ---